radumarias/rencfs/README.md

 For now the `FUSE` (`fuse3` crate) only works on `Linux`, so to start the project you will need to be on Linux.
 Instead, you can [Develop inside a Container](#developing-inside-a-container), which will start a local Linux container, the IDE will connect to it, you can build and start the app in there and also use terminal to test it.
+On windows you can start it in [WSL](https://harsimranmaan.medium.com/install-and-setup-rust-development-environment-on-wsl2-dccb4bf63700).

 ### Getting the sources